-Step 1: Draw a rough sketch of the rhombus (a special type of quadrilateral).
-In which all sides are equal.
+Step 1 : Draw a rough sketch of the rhombus (a special type of quadrilateral).
+Hence all the sides are equal.
 So BE = ES = ST = BT = 4.5 cm and mark the given measurements.

 Now, with these measurements, we can construct the figure.